liljencrantz/crush/docs/overview.md

     http "http://example.com" method=get

 It is quite common to want to pass boolean arguments to commands, which is why Crush has a special shorthand syntax for it.
-Passing in `--foo` is equivalent to passing in `foo=$true`.
+Using one or two leading dashes, like `--foo` or `-foo` is equivalent to `foo=$true`.

 ### Subshells

 Sometimes you want to use the output of one command as an *argument* to another command, just like a subshell in e.g. bash.
-This is different from what a pipe does, which is using the output as the *input*, and is done by putting the command within parenthesis (`()`), like so:
+This is different from what a pipe does, which is using the output as the *input*.
+To do this, use the so called subshell syntax by putting the command within parenthesis (`()`), like so:

     crush# echo (pwd)

 ### Closures

 In Crush, braces (`{}`) are used to create a closure.
-Assigning a closure to a variable is how you create a function.
+Assigning a closure to a variable is how you create your own functions.

     crush# $print_greeting := {echo "Hello"}
     crush# print_greeting